rehno-lindeque/wip/nixpkgs-shim/README.md

-# A NixOS flake, but with more modules exposed
+# A nixpkgs (NixOS) flake, but with more modules exposed
 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

 Right now nixpkgs doesn't expose everything that is used internally in its flake.
 This defines a flake with more of the internal modules exposed.